KeenanGithu/Battleship/README.md

 Will This Project Continue:

 I'll still work on Battleship from time to time, just less so.
-Some future features I plan on adding are listed below.

-Future Plans For The Project:
-One of the main ones I've thought about is an online connection.
-However, that'd require me to familiarize myself with that facet of Python, so it may take a bit.

-Another one that might come sooner is a TwoPlayer mode.
-Due to the massive code cleanup I did, this has become more viable to add in.

-Neither of these things have ETA's, but they will arrive someday.